 Organization and Administration of Early Childhood Programs

 This course presents the knowledge of child-family-school-community relationships including familiarity with various community agencies providing services for preschool children.
 Research for helping develop a good early childhood program will be incorporated.
 Also included will be licensing procedures, physical environment, personnel and curriculum development, funding, and evaluation.
-Careers available in the early childhood field will be explored.Prerequisite: EDU229 or permission of instructor.(3 credits)
+Careers available in the early childhood field will be explored.Note: While this course includes 25 hours of field experience, the entireearly childhood endorsement includes 100 hours of field experience.
+(3credits; alternate years, consult department)

 EDU 235 -